A descent principle for compactly supported extensions of functors: Coarse topologies associated to cd-structures

 \section{Coarse topologies associated to cd-structures}

 We recall the following definition from \cite{voevodsky}. \begin{defn} For $\X$ a category, a cd-structure on $\X$ is a collection $P$ of distinguished commutative squares

 \end{defn} Given a cd-structure on a category with an initial object, Voevodsky defines $\tau_P$ to be the coarsest topology such that the empty sieve covers the initial object, and such that for each distinguished square as above, the set of morphisms $\{i,p\}$ generates a covering sieve, which is denoted $\langle i,p \rangle$.
 The disadvantage of this definition is that when the initial object is not strict, there can be many objects with an empty covering.
 In the extreme case where the initial object is also the terminal object, it follows that every object is covered by the empty cover, and thus all $\tau_P$-sheaves are trivial.
-We remedy this with the following definition. \begin{defn} For $\X$ a category with a cd-structure $P$, the c-topology associated to $P$, denoted $\tau_P^c$, is the coarsest topology such that for any distinguished square of the form (\ref{distsquare}), the set $\{i,p \}$ generates a covering sieve. \end{defn}
+We remedy this by replacing $\tau_P$ by the following (strictly coarser) topology. \begin{defn} For $\X$ a category with a cd-structure $P$, the c-topology (short for coarse topology) associated to $P$, denoted $\tau_P^c$, is the coarsest topology such that for any distinguished square of the form (\ref{eq:dist_square}), the set $\{i,p \}$ generates a covering sieve. \end{defn}

 The following definitions are slight modifications of definitions that can be found in \cite[Section 2]{voevodsky}.